larspensjo/ChronoSchismLogViewer/docs/Plan.MainImplementation.md

     *   This is the most visually complex feature.
 During your `WM_PAINT` handling in the custom `DiffView` control, after drawing the text lines, iterate through the moved blocks identified in your `DiffResult`.
     *   For each moved block, get the screen coordinates of its original position in one panel and its new position in the other.
     *   Use GDI functions (e.g., `MoveToEx`, `LineTo`, or `Polygon`) to draw connecting lines or semi-transparent polygons between these two areas.

+4.  **Implement Debouncing for Timestamp Input:**
+    *   Enhance the `AppLogic` to handle `AppEvent::InputTextChanged` from the timestamp regex control.
+    *   Instead of validating immediately, start a short platform timer.
+If another text change event arrives, reset the timer.
+    *   When the timer fires, validate the regex pattern.
+This prevents showing error popups while the user is actively typing, dramatically improving the user experience.